ohasanliUW/simple-worker/README.md

 	Status string  // string representation of current status Exited bool    // true if job has exited
 	ExitCode int   // exit code of the exited job

+	started bool   // true if Start() was successful
 	// extend as needed
 }